Defirence/CSGO-Ping-Tester/README.md

 ![alt text](https://github.com/Defirence/CSGO-Ping-Tester/blob/master/screenshots/contact.PNG)

+# DIY / Compile it yourself

+Use pyinstaller with the argument:

+pyinstaller guimain.py

 # Contributors

 Myself at the moment, if you want to be added as a contributor, open an issue and I'll add you!